 It didn't look like any place that I would like to spend much time in.
-We saw a herd of 30 or 40 buffalo
+We saw a herd of 30 or 40 buffalo in a pasture and made it to Ritzville, Washington.

 We saw the Columbia River, and a guy with long, unkempt hair and a cardboard sign.
 I expected the sign to say "Homeless, broke, will work for food".
 It said, instead, "I won't lie to you.
 I need a beer".
-I thought it was
+I thought it was and checked into the hotel.
+We had a day to ourselves and went to the incredible Pike's Place market, the oldest farmer's market in continuous use in the United States.
+The next day began the Reunion

-The next day we made it to Seattle and checked into the hotel.
+The next day we made it to Seattle